cosc304team8/ski-shop/README.md

 git clone https://github.com/cosc304team8/ski-shop.git
 ```

-(You will have to enter your GitHub username and password unless you have set up SSH keys.)
+(You may have to enter your GitHub username and password unless you have set up SSH keys.)

 Then change the directory to this downloaded folder: